metabase/metabase/docs/users-guide/08-dashboard-filters.md

 ![Wiring up the cards](images/dashboard-filters/03-wiring-cards.png)

-Each card will have a dropdown menu where you can select the column to filter.
+Each card will feature a dropdown menu where you can select the column to filter.
 The sidebar on the right displays the settings for the current filter.
-If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you’ve selected.
+If there’s a card on your dashboard that you don’t want to use with the filter, or that it doesn’t make sense to use with the filter, that’s okay — the filter will only be applied to the cards you select.

-So here’s what we’re doing — when we pick a month and year with our new filter, the filter needs to know which field in the card to filter on.
-For example, if we have a **Total Orders** card, and each order has a `Date Ordered` as well as a `Date Delivered`, we have to pick which of those fields to filter — do we want to see all the orders _placed_ in January, or do we want to see all the orders _delivered_ in January?
-So, for each card on our dashboard, we’ll pick a date field to connect to the filter.
-If one of your cards says there aren’t any valid fields, that just means that card doesn’t contain any fields that match the kind of filter you chose.
+So here’s what we’re doing — when we pick a month and year with our new filter, the filter needs to know which column in the card to filter on.
+For example, if we have a **Total Orders** card, and each order has a `Date Ordered` as well as a `Date Delivered` column, we have to pick which of those columns to filter — do we want to see all the orders _placed_ in January, or do we want to see all the orders _delivered_ in January?
+So, for each card on our dashboard, we’ll pick a date column to connect to the filter.
+If one of your cards says there aren’t any valid columns, that just means that card doesn’t contain any columns that match the kind of filter you chose.

 ![Select fields](images/dashboard-filters/04-select-fields.png)